Quick Facts | Answer |

 How Often Can Rent Be Increased in California?

-By state law, landlords in California can only increase the rent twice every 12 months and as long as they provide sufficient notice and don’t do so during the lease term.
-If the rent is increased twice within 12 months, the total amount of rent increase cannot exceed the annual limit.
+According to California state law, landlords can increase rent twice every 12 months as long as they provide sufficient notice and don’t do so during the lease term.

-Some city rent control ordinances have different increments for increasing rent, like Oakland and East Palo Alto, which only permit one rent increase per year unless the unit is exempt from rent control.
+However, some city rent control ordinances, like Oakland and East Palo Alto, have differing rules that permit only one rent increase per year unless the unit is exempt.

 Sources